-Dice and cook potatoes in boiling water until soft but not mushy
+Dice and cook potatoes water, boiled until just tender but not mushy.

 Slice carrots into 1/4 inch rounds then cut the disks into quarters.
-Steam in a pot of water on a steamer until soft
+Steam in a pot of water on a steamer until soft.

 While spices are cooking (keep an eye on them) chop onions then add to pan along with the turmeric and salt.
 Turn heat down to medium-low.
 Cook until onions are soft. (about 10 – 12 minutes)

-While onions are cooking, finely grate ginger, mince serroenos and garlic
+While onions are cooking, finely grate ginger with a micro planer, mince serroenos and garlic.

 Make sure and stir onions and when they are soft add ginger, serranos and garlic.

-Sauté for a couple of minutes then add the carrots, peas and potatoes then stir thoroughly, cook for 5 more minutes to incorporate all the flavors
+Sauté for a couple of minutes then add the cilantro, carrots, peas and potatoes then stir thoroughly, cook for 10 more minutes to incorporate all the flavors.

 Place onto a few sheets of paper towels to remove excess oil and they are ready to eat!!!